OpenFn/primero-ona-dashboard/README.md

 # Primero <> ONA Dashboard Sync for Indicator Monitoring

 UNICEF is currently using an ONA-built Canopy-based dashboard to visualize integrated child protection-related indicators.
-This integration allows UNICEF to link specific indicators from this dashboard with aggregated data from Primero, to be extracted on an annual basis.
+This integration allows UNICEF to link specific indicators from this dashboard with aggregated data from Primero, to be extracted on a quarterly basis.

 **The two indicators being covered in this solution are:**
 - 4.8 Number of children provided with family reunification or kinship, or community-based care placements